Setne Khamwas and Si-Osire: Influence and similar stories

 The story of Setne and Si-Osire's trip to the land of the dead has been compared with similar tales in the Jewish and Christian traditions, suggesting the motif of a rich man and a poor man who experience a reversal of fortunes in the afterlife was a shared one in the Egypt-Judea region.
 A story in the Palestinian Talmud relates how a rich tax collector named Bar Ma'yan and a poor Torah scholar die the same day; a friend is troubled at the rich man's lavish funeral compared to his poor friend dying obscurity.
 He has a dream where the rich man is in torment, and the poor man happy in paradise; this is due to the fact that the rich man only did one good deed his life, which was rewarded in his funeral, while the poor man committed only one sin, which was punished by his unremarked death.
 In the Christian gospels, Jesus tells the parable of the rich man and Lazarus; that version of the story differs in not claiming that the rich man had done any specific bad deeds, however, with the rich man in torment for seemingly no other reason than being rich.

+Some have also argued that the Egyptian story is an answer to the biblical account about the Queen of Sheba testing Solomon with hard "questions" in 1 Kings 10:1.